qadenz/qadenz.github.io/content/docs/Components/conditions-expectations/waits.md

 ## When no built-in Condition fits

 The built-in Conditions cover the common cases, but not all of them.
-When none expresses the wait a test needs, write a Condition of your own rather than dropping out of the vocabulary.
+When none expresses the wait a test needs, build a custom Condition rather than dropping out of the vocabulary.
 A custom Condition works with `pause()` exactly like a built-in one, and logs the same way on the report.
 See [Extensibility]({{< relref "/docs/Components/conditions-expectations/extensibility.md" >}}).

 ## A fixed pause, as a last resort